Charcoal is an affordable cooking fuel that can provide excellent heat performance for flawlessly grilled ingredients.

 The Best Charcoal for Consistent Grilling

-Most charcoal will burn for around an hour before you need to add more to the grill.
+Once lit, Kingsford briquettes burn for a longer duration, providing an extended cooking time of approximately an hour before needing to add more to the grill.